-Human connections are becoming complex by the day.
-Romantic endeavors have been placed into many different categories and labels to indicate intent, level of commitment and numerous other human sentiments.
+Human connections are becoming more complex by the day.
+Romantic endeavors have been placed into many different categories and labels to indicate intent, level of commitment, and numerous other human sentiments.
 Two of these labels are, ‘dating’ and ‘relationships.’
 In this article, we will pursue the dating vs relationship argument and analyze some key differences between them.

 What is Dating?